craiglagegit/Poisson_CCD/README.md

 	      9x9, you need to also increase the PixelRegion parameters and increase Nx and Ny appropriately.
 	  K.  If you want to turn off diffusion, set DiffMultiplier=0.
-If you want to turn off the per step contact voltage adjustment, set ContactCapacitance=0.
-It would be interesting to build up a spot with ContactCapacitance=0 and another one with the correct value The difference should show the BF due to electrostatic effects, but leave what is due to the incomplete depletion.
+If you want to turn off the per step contact voltage adjustment, set ContactCapacitance to a large value (1.0E6 for example).
+It would be interesting to build up a spot with ContactCapacitance=1.0E6 and another one with the correct value The difference should show the BF due to electrostatic effects, but leave what is due to the incomplete depletion.